 DAY 3Wadi Mujib and the Dead Sea

 Depending on the time of year you visit Wadi Mujib, you can either walk the Ibex Trail or the Wadi Mujib Canyon Trail.
 Both routes take around four hours and include spectacular scenery along their routes.

-, where you can float atop its water, famous for its high salinity and therapeutic properties.
+After your hike, you’ll continue on to the Dead Sea, where you can float atop its water, famous for its high salinity and therapeutic properties.
 If you’d like to return from your trip to Jordan with an especially healthy glow, try the optional activity of a mud bath.
 G Adventures can also arrange a visit to the site on the Jordan River where John the Baptist is said to have baptized Jesus Christ.

-At the end of the day you’ll arrive—likely exhausted, but in a good way—to the Dead Sea Spa Hotel
+At the end of the day you’ll arrive—likely exhausted, but in a good way—to the Dead Sea Spa Hotel.

 DAY 4Dana Biosphere Reserve